 Once you have generated the .top and .gro (and possibly .xml) files with SMOG, you are ready to perform a simulation.
-Rather than write a new molecular dynamics simulation package, SMOG generates input files for use with Gromacs [6], NAMD [7], OpenMM and LAMMPS, highly-optimized and parallelized MD software suites.
+Rather than write a new molecular dynamics simulation package, SMOG generates input files for use with Gromacs [9], NAMD [10], OpenMM and LAMMPS, highly-optimized and parallelized MD software suites.
 This allows you to use nearly every protocol that has been implemented in these programs when performing simulations with structure-based models (e.g. replica exchange, umbrella sampling).
 In addition, these packages are scalable to many processors through a combination of MPI and thread-based parallelization, and they also support GPU acceleration, which allows SMOG models to fully take advantage of cutting-edge computing resources.
-Here, we provide brief descriptions of how to perform SMOG model simulations in Gromacs, while external references to NAMD, OpenMM and LAMMPS are noted.
+Here, we provide brief descriptions of how to perform SMOG model simulations with OpenSMOG/OpenMM and Gromacs, while additional external references to NAMD, OpenMM and LAMMPS are noted.